All Episodes

 Why would we bring a deadly virus into this country in the form of infected people?

-And the reaction to that has been really caustic, and it's been from people who are identified, the people who I know are leftists.
+And the reaction to that has been really caustic, and it's been from people who are identified, people who I know are leftists.

 They're really mad about this.

-Stop worrying, screw off, you know, this kind of stuff.
+You know, this kind of stuff.

 Reactions that you never see when people talking about bird flu, swine flu.